 “There is a very fundamental reason why Book of Mormon archeology has not yet been discovered… If the Book of Mormon is accepted to be true as an act of the faith of the inquirer it will invite the witness of the Holy Spirit to reveal to the inquirer the KNOWLEDGE that the book is indeed true.
 That knowledge, inspired by faith, brings with it a commitment to obey the gospel principals that are announced and developed in the book.
 On the other hand, were it to be demonstrated to be true by scientific investigation it would merely join the ranks of all the other scientific literature, and carry with it no moral commitment of compliance with the principles reveal therein.” (askgramps.org, 2013)

 The idea that God’s purpose for mankind is best fulfilled through a lack of Book of Mormon archeological evidence is a common LDS teaching.
 Yet, this concept has drawbacks.
 For example: there are literally tons of artifacts to verify that people, places, and lands, mentioned in the Bible existed; because archeologists have found many ancient biblical cities.
 For example, we know where ancient Jerusalem was located, and the Temple spoken of in the gospels has been found; yet, it still requires faith to believe that Jesus lived, performed miracles, died on a cross, and then ascended to heaven!
-Therefore, it stands to reason that what the Mormon apologist offered up for the reason why Book of Mormon artifacts have not been found is doubletalk.
+Therefore, doesn't it only stand to reason that the explanation the Mormon apologist offered for why Book of Mormon artifacts have not been found is doubletalk?

 Scholar, Seeker of Truth, and Regrettably, Finder of Truth: